puma/puma/README.md

 you to do some Puma-specific things that you don't want to embed in your application.
 For instance, you could fire a log notification that a worker booted or send something to statsd.
 This can be called multiple times.

+Constants loaded by your application (such as `Rails`) will not be available in `on_worker_boot`.
+However, these constants _will_ be available if `preload_app!` is enabled, either explicitly in your `puma` config or automatically if using 2 or more workers in cluster mode.
+If `preload_app!` is not enabled and 1 worker is used, then `on_worker_boot` will fire, but your app will not be preloaded and constants will not be available.

 `before_fork` specifies a block to be run before workers are forked:

 ```ruby